Shadrake v Attorney-General: Defences

 Fair criticism was singled out as the only applicable defence available in the law of contempt.
-As the defamation defences of justification and fair comment were viewed as inappropriate in protecting the court from attacks, the High Court declined to recognise them as valid defences to scandalizing contempt.
+As the defamation defences of justification and fair comment were viewed as inappropriate in protecting the court from attacks, the High Court declined to recognise them as valid defences to scandalising contempt.
 Adopting the reasoning in Attorney-General v.
 Chee Soon Juan, the Court held that the defences of justification and fair comment in the law of defamation were not available in the law of contempt because of the overriding interest in protecting the public's confidence in the administration of justice, particularly when accusations against a judge's impartiality are mounted.
 Allowing the defence of fair comment would expose the courts to any belief published in good faith and not for an ulterior motive, even though it may be unreasonable.
 Similarly, the defence of justification would give malicious parties an added opportunity to subject the dignity of the courts to more attacks.
 The Court also noted that in Hertzberg, the purposes of contempt and defamation law were distinguished: "the law of contempt ... is concerned with the protection of the administration of justice and is grounded in public interest, while the law of defamation is concerned with the protection of a private individual's reputation".

 The Court affirmed and elaborated on the view in Tan Liang Joo John, accepting that fair criticism does not amount to contempt of court.
 The burden of proof lies with the defendant to show that he was acting within his right of fair criticism.
 The elements of the defence are as follows: